samyeyo/Webview/README.md

 LuaRT path and platform will then be autodetected.
 If it failed, you can still set the `LUART_PATH` variable in the Makefile.
 If everything went right, it will produce the `Webview.dll` LuaRT binary module.

-To install the module in the `modules\` folder of your LuaRT distribution type :
+To install the module in the `modules\` folder of your LuaRT distribution type the following command :

 ```
 make install